devshum/devshum.github.io/README.md

 miramax-floats | https://devshum.github.io/miramax-floats/

-Another(and last in this portfolio, but who knows :D) markup with floats but this time with Graham Miller's fluid grid(http://www.responsivegridsystem.com/), really outstanding thing.
+Another(and last in this portfolio, but who knows :D) markup is with floats but this time with Graham Miller's fluid grid(http://www.responsivegridsystem.com/), really outstanding thing.

 This valid HTML markup has a basic SEO optimization a lot of jQuery animations(waypoints plugin), a few my own keyframes CSS animations and a big CSS animation framework(https://daneden.github.io/animate.css/) which also included in this Sass 7-1 Pattern and looks smooth and well ^_^